AprilAndFriends/atres/formatting readme.txt

-b	- border; parameter (optional): string with hex value for color in RGB or RGBA c	- color change; parameter: string with hex value for color in RGB f	- font change; parameter: string of the font name definition including optional scale factor
+b	- border; parameter (optional): string with hex value for color in RGB or RGBA c	- color change; parameter: string with hex value for color in RGB f	- font change; parameter: string of the font name definition including optional scale factor i	- icon; parameter: string of the icon font name definition including optional scale factor
+            inside-tag: string of the the icon name (from the filename without extension)
 -	- disable [] formatting until this command tag is closed

 Examples: